digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/transfer.rst

 Summary
 *******

-By now, you should understand how to configure incoming and outgoing controllers for accounts.
+By now, you should understand how to configure incoming and outgoing controllers for accounts based on your requirements.
 Key concepts to remember include:

 * To execute a transfer between a sender and a receiver, the outgoing controllers of the sending